 While the fixes for all security vulnerabilities are always available via the most recent Liferay source code, within 5 days of a vulnerability being fixed (during which time the fix is rigorously tested against Liferay's supported configurations), details of the vulnerability, any potential workarounds, and pointers to patches or other fixes will be made public via the Community Security Team and its Known Vulnerabilities page, and in the security advisory forum.
 To be notified via email, subscribe to one or both of these channels.

 Fixes for issues in the form of source code and binary patches will be made available to all users through the Liferay Community Security Team.
 This team actively monitors Liferay's open source code commits and uses them to create patches for the latest CE release.
 Members of the team are volunteer representatives from the Liferay community with a proven security-focused track record, and the team provides a valuable service to our open source community.
 If you are interested in getting involved, visit the team's page and contact the maintainers.

 Liferay believes in Responsible Disclosure.
 This means that when you are reporting new bugs related to security vulnerabilities, you give Liferay a chance to respond (evaluate, resolve) security bugs before its details are publically and fully disclosed.

-Priority will be given to encrypted reports, and please include your PGP key for replies.
 We also expect researchers to keep the details of the vulnerability private until a fix is released via the Community Security Team.